-The current flow $I_n$ in \cref{fig:multivolts} suggests charge flux into voltage source $V_n$, and this is analogous to the lithium-ion mass flux into layer $n$.
+The current flow $I_n$ in \cref{fig:multivolts} means charge flux into voltage source $V_n$, and this is analogous to the lithium mass flux into layer $n$.
 To draw the analogy, we use Faraday's constant $F$ to make the units consistent:

 indicating that the left-hand sides of \cref{eq:discretized} and \cref{eq:shelleq} are equal.
 We can further define the diffusion resistances in the shell circuit network as